Alfresco/alfresco-process-infrastructure-deployment/README.md

 If anything is stuck check events with `kubectl get events --watch`.

-### helm

-Install helm 2.x.

-*NB* if you plan on enabling the optional ACS, use helm 2.14.3

 ### add quay-registry-secret

 Configure access to pull images from quay.io in the installation namespace: